Prephouse/web/README.md

 ### Form management

-We use the [Formik][formik] library to create our HTML forms and manage the state of such forms.
+We use [Formik][formik] to create our HTML forms and manage the state of such forms.
 The library can be easily integrated with the MUI components as demonstrated [here][formik-mui-example].

 [formik]: https://formik.org/
 [formik-mui-example]: https://formik.org/docs/examples/with-material-ui

 ### Schema declaration and validation

-We use the [Zod][zod] library to declare and validate the schema of values, such as form input values or API response values, on the client.
+We use [Zod][zod] to declare and validate the schema of values, such as form input values or API response values, on the client.
 We refer to any schema declared using Zod as a "zod schema".

 In order to declare a zod schema, follow these steps: